 We also offer other dental services such as root canal treatment and dentures.
-Read on to learn facts you need to know about teeth whitening.
+Read on to learn the facts you need to know about teeth whitening.

 Teeth whitening could take a long time if your teeth are badly stained and discoloured.
 Ideally, it is recommended to get your teeth professionally cleaned a month before your teeth whitening procedure.
-This helps remove any tartar or plaque buildup, facilitating better results.
+This helps remove any tartar or plaque build-up, facilitating better results.

 While most patients don’t find the procedure uncomfortable, those who suffer from sensitive teeth may feel pain.
 We suggest talking to a professional about your condition to minimize pain.

-Teeth whitening is not permanent and if you expose your teeth to foods that stain them the whiteness will start to fade sooner.
+Teeth whitening is not permanent, and if you expose your teeth to foods that stain them, the whiteness will start to fade sooner.

-Teeth whitening does not have a harmful effect on the nerves.
+Teeth whitening does not harm the nerves.